 The Good Will and Its Limits

-This creates a complex relationship between morality and happiness in Kantian ethics.
-Kant does not claim that happiness is unimportant or that we should not pursue it.
-He argues in the 'Groundwork' and the 'Critique of Pure Reason' that there is a 'highest good' (summum bonum) that consists in the conjunction of virtue and happiness -- the state in which virtuous people are as happy as their virtue merits.
-But this highest good cannot be achieved in the natural world by human effort alone; its possibility requires the postulates of practical reason: the existence of God (who can ensure that virtue and happiness are ultimately aligned) and the immortality of the soul (which provides the infinite time required for the moral perfection that virtue demands).
+Kant argues for a "highest good" (summum bonum) that consists in the conjunction of virtue and happiness — the state in which virtuous people are as happy as their virtue merits.
+But this highest good cannot be achieved in the natural world by human effort alone; its possibility requires the postulates of practical reason: the existence of God and the immortality of the soul.
+The moral person is entitled to hope for happiness proportionate to their virtue, even if this world does not reliably provide it.

 Duty and the Question of Motivation

-Bernard Williams found this aspect of Kantian ethics deeply unattractive.
+Bernard Williams found Kant's account deeply unattractive.
 A person who deliberates about whether to save their drowning spouse in terms of whether it accords with the categorical imperative has, Williams argued, "one thought too many."
-The appropriate motivation for saving your spouse is simply that they are your spouse -- not that a principle of universal law requires it.
+The appropriate motivation for saving your spouse is simply that they are your spouse — not that a principle of universal law requires it.
 The Kantian framework seems to eliminate the significance of personal relationships and particular attachments in a way that conflicts with our deepest sense of what matters.

 Buddhist and Eastern Perspectives